 The beauty of Google Places is that you aren’t required to have an independent website.
 Google recognizes that, depending on the size of your business and your technological limitations, you may be limited in the extent to which you can construct a website.
 Now, even the smallest, privately-owned entity can share a powerful web presence with others.

 If you’re a small business in an urban area, you need Yelp.
-Aside from their business pages, Yelp reviews are heavily relied upon when it comes to dining, shopping, and services rendered.
+Aside from their business pages, Yelp reviews are heavily relied upon when it comes to dining, shopping, and marketing services rendered.
 With so much interaction among users, Yelp is the perfect place to receive an unadulterated critique from your patrons.

 Maintaining an up-to-date company page is crucial in showing potential clientele that you’re involved with and value the customer community.
-Not being thorough with your profile will reflect poorly on customers and will likely drive their business elsewhere.
+Not being thorough with your profile will reflect poorly on customers and will likely drive their small business elsewhere.
 Since customer reviews are the name of the game with this site, use their critiques to maintain your strong suits and strengthen your weak ones.
 You can express gratitude, diplomatically correct slanderous posts, and communicate concern toward disgruntled customers–something that will soften the hearts of most.

 Want a simple way to reel in customers?
 Small promotions and check-in offers are those little acts of kindness that will go a long way.

 Show people who you are and where you are.
 Foursquare, the leader in location-based social networking, allows people to check-in to their current venue using a mobile app, sharing this information with friends and followers using a variety of social networking platforms.
 With the customers already doing the advertising for you, why not reward them for their efforts?
 After thoroughly updating your listing on Foursquare, the strongest way to attract customers is to use promotions; for example, giving a patron one free appetizer after a number of check-ins.
-Also, create a Foursquare page, broadening your advertising scope and highlighting revenue-building promotions, specials, and events.
+Also, create a Foursquare page, broadening your internet advertising scope and highlighting revenue-building promotions, specials, and events.